 Certain operations, both in slaughterhouses and when carried out on farms, for the purpose of killing animals for food require a CoC.
 One such operation is killing animals by free bullet.

-Detailed information relating to the practical considerations of captive bolt stunning of livestock, equipment, restraint, and bleeding and pithing can be found on the Humane Slaughter Association website.
+Detailed information relating to the practical considerations of captive bolt stunning of livestock, including equipment, restraint, and bleeding and pithing can be found on the Humane Slaughter Association website.
 Information on the humane killing of livestock using firearms is also available.Back to top

 Rather than an on-farm kill, the following outlets could be considered:

 - direct to slaughter.
 Calves must be double-tagged and have a passport in accordance with the Cattle Identification Regulations 2007

 - free collection service.
 A number of calf dealers are operating a free collection service (no cash paid for calf).
 Calves must be ear-tagged and have a passport in accordance with the Cattle Identification Regulations 2007